aet-algo/test/websocket.md

-I’m switching the expiry selection to a dynamic “nearest active weekly expiry” based on today’s date, so the selected symbols match the current market chain instead of whichever weekly series happened to be cached earlier.
+I’ve narrowed the fix to the option-generation helpers: they should build contracts from the manual expiry helper, not from live search results, and they should default to a 20-strike depth.

-Replacing 32 lines with 34 lines in
+Replacing 51 lines with 64 lines in

 ```

 ```

-Replacing 21 lines with 21 lines in

 Ran terminal command:  cd /home/quantbadi/flattrade && source .venv/bin/activate && python - <<'PY'
 import credentials as creds